 Interactive eLearning is a method of learning in which the learner interacts with the course content.
 There are two types of interactivities that we can use in an eLearning course:

 - Clickable interactivities

 In these types of interactivities, the content of the course are made clickable to go through the information.
 Examples of clickable interactivities are:

 - Clickable numbers

 In the case of “thinking” interactivities, the learner is made to observe and think about the content on the screen and proceed with an action.
 Examples of thinking interactivities are:

 Pros of Interactive eLearning:

 Interactive eLearning ensures active participation of learners in the course.
 This approach is effective as it follows the principles of Kinaesthetic learning, which is considered to be the most effective way of learning when compared to a passively navigating across the course having text and graphics layouts.

 An interactive e-Learning course can grasp the attention of the learner and help in knowledge retention.

-In Game based learning, the courses are developed in the form of a game with the incorporation of gaming components to increase the learner’s engagement and to motivate them to achieve specific goals.
-This makes the learning interesting and at the same time promotes critical thinking and problem solving skills in learners.
-This strategy is especially effective while targeting the generation-Z learners.
+In Game-based learning, the courses are developed in the form of a game with the incorporation of gaming components to increase the learner’s engagement and to motivate them to achieve specific goals.
+This makes the learning interesting and at the same time promotes critical thinking and problem-solving skills in learners.
+This strategy is especially effective while targeting Generation-Z learners.